Scalar Gravitational Waves in the Effective Theory of Gravity: Summary and Outlook

 When localized sources for the scalar gravitational waves are considered, the scalar metric perturbations have a monopole form, falling off with distance from the source as $1/r$ according to (\ref{scalpert}), or (\ref{scalgwave}) for time harmonic sources.
 The corresponding linearized Riemann tensor components for scalar gravitational waves needed for the response of test masses in GW detectors are given by eqs. (\ref{Riescal}).
-The energy flux and power emitted per unit solid angle in scalar gravitational waves are given in the EFT by eqs. (\ref{sourceints})-(\ref{Eflux}), upon making use of the detailed formulae in Appendix \ref{Sec:Flux} and the result (\ref{Efluxsum}).
+The energy flux and power emitted per unit solid angle in scalar gravitational waves are given in the EFT by (\ref{SGWPower}), or (\ref{scalmonpower}) in the monopole approximation.

 Although all possible terms in the trace anomaly $\cA$ can act as sources for the scalar conformalon field and therefore scalar gravitational radiation, the higher derivative curvature sources are far too small to contribute appreciably.
 The electromagnetic trace anomaly of QED is much larger but still very likely too weak to produce observable scalar GWs or indirect effects, such as energy loss from even the most highly magnetized objects known.
 Thus the EFT associated with the conformal anomaly easily passes all present observational tests from the binary and double pulsar systems.